Designing with AI

 2. Outline your data model

-3. Set your expectations.
+3. Set your expectations

-The last section was the most important.
-Explicitly telling users what the AI couldn't do, mobile apps, complex logic, edge cases, made the experience more trustworthy, not less.
-Honesty about limitations built more confidence than overselling capability ever would.
+The last section, explicitly telling users what the AI couldn't do, was the most important.
+By letting users know that it couldn’t handle mobile apps, complex logic, edge cases, made the experience more trustworthy, not less.

 More educated and context-aware users shifted requirement translation satisfaction scores from 2.8 to 3.6.